zhenv5/PyStack/README.md

 This code is written for research.
 It aims to help you start to do your analysi on Stack Exchange Sites without the dirty preprocessing work.

-Feel free to post any questons or comments.
+Feel free to post any questions or comments.